 - Completing intensive internships on top of their jobs

 - Returning to school as ‘older’ students to earn or finish their program.

 Are you currently working toward finishing school?
 Are you thinking about a new career?
 If so, contact the Allen School today!
-We are enrolling now for our spring classes and cannot wait for you to become part of the Allen School family.
-Visit www.allenschool.edu
+We are enrolling now for classes and cannot wait for you to become part of the Allen School family.
+Visit www.allenschool.edu to learn more.